Hodge classes and the Jacquet-Langlands correspondence: Introduction

 Let $F$ be a totally real field, $[F:\Q]=n$.
 Denote by $\Sigma_\infty$ the set of infinite places of $F$, and for $v\in \Sigma_\infty$, let $\sigma_v: F \hookrightarrow \R\subset \C $ denote the corresponding embedding of $F$ in $\C$.
 Let $F^c\subset \Qbar \subset \C$ be the compositum of $\sigma_v (F)$ as $v$ varies over $\Sigma_\infty$.
 Thus $F^c$ is the Galois closure of the image of $\sigma(F)$ for any $\sigma \in \Sigma_\infty$.

 Let $\pi=\otimes_v \pi_v $ be an automorphic representation of $\GL_2(\A_F)$ corresponding to a (cohomological) holomorphic Hilbert modular newform of weight $(\uk,r)$ where $\uk=(k_1,\ldots, k_n)$ and $k_1\equiv k_2 \equiv \cdots \equiv k_n \equiv r \bmod 2$.
 For simplicity, we will assume that $\pi$ has trivial Nebentypus character so that it is self-dual up to a (Tate) twist.
-(See Remark \ref{sec:non-self-dual} for the non self-dual case.)
+(See \S \ref{sec:non-self-dual} for the non-self-dual case.)
 Moreover, in the introduction alone, we assume that $\pi$ has parallel weight two and that the Hecke eigenvalues $a_v (\pi)$ (suitably normalized) are rational; thus $\pi$ (at least conjecturally) corresponds to an elliptic curve $A/F$.
-In any case, it is known that to such a $\pi$ and every rational prime $\ell$ one can attach an $\ell$-adic Galois representation $ \rho_{\pi,\ell} $ of the Galois group $\Gal (\Qbar/F)$.
-The representations $\rho_{\pi,\ell}$ (for varying $\ell$) form a compatible system in the sense that for all finite primes $v$ of $F$ not dividing $\fN$, we have
+In any case, it is known that to such a $\pi$ and every rational prime $\ell$ one can attach a two-dimensional $\ell$-adic Galois representation $ \rho_{\pi,\ell} $ of the Galois group $\Gal (\Qbar/F)$.
+The representations $\rho_{\pi,\ell}$ (for varying $\ell$) form a compatible system in the sense that for all finite primes $v$ of $F$ not dividing $\ell$ and the conductor of $\pi$, we have

 where $\Frob_v$ denotes a {\it geometric} Frobenius element attached to $v$; in particular, this trace is independent of $\ell$.